rodrigoesborges/files_external_gdrive/README.md

 # Files External Google Drive (Nextcloud app)
   Google Drive external storage support for Nextcloud (still in Beta)

+# installation
+## From the appstore
+- Simply install `files_external_gdrive` from the Nextcloud appstore

+## From git
+- First, clone the repo `git clone https://github.com/NastuzziSamy/files_external_gdrive.git`
+- Execute `make install` in the app directory
+- And enable the app with `php occ app:enable files_external` in the Nextcloud directory

 # TODOs
 - [x] Make files and directories:
     - [x] Printable